Posted on 9/5/2017 in Web Development

 2. TypeScript Does Not Need a Runtime Plugin

-If you remember, a few years ago, the internet “powers that be” decided that having browser plugins is not a very good idea, and technologies like Flash and Silverlight died.
-Due to this, all modern web technologies translate themselves to standard forms that all major browsers can understand and run.
+If you remember, a few years ago, the internet "powers that be" decided that having browser plugins is not a very good idea, and technologies like Flash and Silverlight died.
+Due to this, all modern web technologies translate themselves into standard forms that all major browsers can understand and run.
 This includes scripting languages, like TypeScript or CoffeeScript, Markup languages, such as Haml or Markdown, and Styling languages like Sass or Less.

 3. Back-end Developer Feel More Comfortable With it